 We’ve never met a burrata cheese—heaven’s version of fresh mozzarella—that didn’t exceed our already lofty expectations.
 As for fresh figs, well, that’s another story.
 They can be tricky.
 It’s important to understand, then, that some recipes are forgiving of imperfect figs. This figs and burrata cheese recipe is not one of them.
 You’ll need to rely on perfect specimens—plump, satiny figs that yield submissively when gently, gently pressed.
-(Go ahead, pop open that plastic container while you’re standing in the produce aisle and poke and prod them, just to be sure.)
-Any less-than-perfect specimens ought to be saved for making crumble or jam.
+Go ahead, pop open that plastic container while you’re standing in the produce aisle and poke and prod them, just to be sure.
+Less-than-perfect specimens ought to be saved for making crumble or jam.

 Torn Figs and Burrata Cheese Recipe

 - 1/4 cup extra-virgin olive oil, plus more for drizzling

 - About 18 perfectly ripe figs, preferably Mission